 Further, controlled fire could be the birth of compulsory labor and taxation.
 When humans began coming together to share the fire, their relationships formed new intimacies and power dynamics.
 As today, there would have been a social pressure to gather a constant supply of firewood as the price to pay for benefiting from it.

-With patriarchy comes speciesism, a new power over animals in humans’ shift from prey to predatory.
+With humanity’s patriarchy comes speciesism, a new power over animals in humans’ shift from prey to predatory.
+Fire was used to run large carnivores away from their kills, slowing starving them into extinction.
 Fire was used to clear out caves inhabited by other animals for shelter from the elements.
 Fire was used to engineer weapons to ambush larger herbivores.
 Fire was used to corral and entrap large mammals to kill and cook them.

 -If you are a raw food vegan you might want to arrange the story of human species to fit that, the impulse of that then you don’t like fire or cooking or hunting.

-*It’s challenging for people today to conceive of a way without fire, cooking or hunting, just as people deny that our species is a colonizing one.
+*The man-the-hunter story has been arranged to fit the violent lifeway of civilization.
+It’s challenging for people today to conceive of a way without fire, cooking or hunting, just as people deny that our species is a colonizing one.
 Without fire, we would not have been able to colonize.
-Without a colonizing ethos, we would not have used fire to expand outside the primal human habitat.
-Just imagine, without fire humans may still be mostly in Africa, and megafauna may still be in every land.
+Without a colonizing ethos, we would not have used fire to breech the wild limits of our primal human habitat.
+Just imagine, without fire humans may still be mostly in Africa, and a diversity of megafauna may still be in every land.
+And for certain, the life on Earth would not be in a death spiral.
 Fire mastery hoisted human ferocity, and with that wrought a fiery new lifeway onto all.